You don't have to be a genius to become a millionaire in the stock market.

-Starbucks has split its shares six times over the last 20 years — and it just started paying a dividend in 2010.
-Today, if you had reinvested those dividends, your 5,882 shares would have grown to 409,676 shares...
+Starbucks has split its shares six times over the last 20 years, and it only started paying a dividend in 2010.
+Today, if you'd reinvested those dividends, your 5,882 shares would have grown to 409,676 shares...

 The point is to start.

-Find a good dividend payer, and use a Roth IRA account so you can avoid all taxes when it comes time to start spending your fortune.
+And remember, once you find a good dividend payer, you can use a Roth IRA to avoid paying taxes when it comes time to spend your fortune.

 Helping individual investors protect and grow their wealth since 1998, Briton has an impressive resume.
-He has recommended stocks such as Petrochina at $20 a share months before Warren Buffett jumped on board.
-His fundamental analysis, technical analysis, and vast experience has proven invaluable as editor of The Wealth Advisory, and his moneymaking insights appear weekly in the pages of Wealth Daily as a contributing writer.
+He's recommended stocks, such as PetroChina at $20 a share, months before Warren Buffett jumped on board.
+His fundamental analysis, technical analysis, and vast experience have proven invaluable as editor of The Wealth Advisory.
+And his moneymaking insights appear weekly in the pages of Wealth Daily as a contributing writer.
 To learn more about Briton, click here.